solidjs/solid-docs-legacy/langs/en/api.md

 # Control Flow

 For reactive control flow to be performant, we have to control how elements are created.
-For example, with lists, a simple `map` is inefficient as it always maps the entire array.
+For example, calling `array.map` is inefficient as it always maps the entire array.

 This means helper functions.
 Wrapping these in components is convenient way for terse templating and allows users to compose and build their own control flow components.